Check My Brain: Release and reception

 On August 12, 2009, the band released a 30-second sample of the new single.
 On August 14, 2009, the full version of the song was released to radio stations as the first official single from the album.
 "A Looking in View" was available for purchase and was streaming for free on the band's website in June 2009, but it wasn't released as the album's first single.

 Ronald Hart of Billboard said that the song "is faithful to the grunge terrain Alice in Chains mapped out in 1995.
 Written by guitarist/chief songwriter Jerry Cantrell, who shares lead vocal duties with William DuVall, the song revolves around Cantrell's distaste for his relocation from rainy Seattle to sunny Los Angeles.
 The band's classic, downtuned stomp could easily pass for an unreleased track from the Dirt era and is sure to keep longtime fans feeling pleasantly dystopic."

 In 2012, Loudwire ranked the song at number 39 on their list of "Top 50 Hard Rock Songs of the 21st Century".

-In popular culture

-"Check My Brain" was released as downloadable content for the Rock Band and Rock Band 2 music video games for the Xbox 360, Wii and PlayStation 3 consoles, as part of Alice in Chains Pack 01, which also includes older hits "Rooster", "Would?", and "No Excuses", along with "A Looking in View", also from Black Gives Way to Blue.
-It was added to the Xbox Live Marketplace and in-game Music Store for the Wii on September 29, 2009 and it was added to the PlayStation Network on October 1, 2009.

-The song was featured in the season four premiere of the Showtime series Californication, "Exile on Main St." in 2011, when Charlie picks up Hank from jail.